The maximal degree in random recursive graphs with random weights: Introduction

-Our results for the degree distribution follow by adjusting the proofs in~\cite{LodOrt20}, as at least on the level of degree distributions the WRG model is essentially a simpler model compared to the PAF models.
-The results for the maximum degree in the case of bounded weights follow with similar techniques as in~\cite{DevLu95}, which can be extended to WRGs.
+Our results for the degree distribution follow by adjusting the proofs in~\cite{LodOrt20}, as at least on the level of degree distributions the WRG model is essentially a simpler model compared to the PAF models, but the asymptotic analysis is new.
+The results for the maximum degree in the case of bounded weights follow with similar techniques as developed by Devroye and Lu~\cite{DevLu95}, which can be extended to WRGs.
 The main contribution of this paper is to understand the first and second order asymptotics of the maximal degree in the case when the weights are unbounded and satisfy suitable regularity assumptions.
 For unbounded weights, the system is driven by the competition between the benefit of being an old vertex and so having time to accumulate a high degree and the benefit of being a young vertex with a large weight.
-To understand the first order of growth (as well as the second order when considering a compact window), we show concentration of the degrees around the conditional means (when conditioning on the weights) and then in a second step analyse the conditional mean degree using extreme value theory (similarly as in~\cite{LodOrt20}).
+To understand the first-order growth rate (as well as the second order when considering a compact window), we show concentration of the degrees around the conditional means (when conditioning on the weights) and then in a second step analyse the conditional mean degree using extreme value theory in the case of random fluctuations (similarly as in~\cite{LodOrt20}).
 However, as the weights have a more immediate impact, the results become more dependent on the exact distribution of weights chosen and thus require more intricate calculations.
-Finally, to obtain the true second order asymptotics in the Weibull case, we can no longer rely on the elegant tools of convergence to Poisson processes from extreme value theory and instead have to carefully keep track of errors made in the corresponding approximations.
+Finally, to obtain the true second-order asymptotics in the Weibull case, we can no longer rely on the elegant tools of convergence to Poisson processes from extreme value theory and instead have to carefully keep track of errors made in the corresponding approximations.